Schema Markup Example

 The Numbers That Should End the Debate

 This is not nostalgia for an old channel.
 The math is overwhelming and current.
-The Data & Marketing Association has measured email's return on investment at roughly $36-$42 for every $1 spent — the highest ROI of any marketing channel ever tracked, by a wide margin.
+The Data & Marketing Association has measured email's return on investment at roughly $36 to $42 for every $1 spent, the highest ROI of any marketing channel ever tracked, by a wide margin.
 No paid social channel comes close.

 Why?
 Because an email subscriber is a person who has already done the hardest thing in marketing: they gave you permission.
 They are not a cold impression you interrupted.
 They are a warm lead who invited you in.
-And as Seth Godin argued in his landmark book Permission Marketing, the future belongs to marketers who earn the right to deliver "anticipated, personal, and relevant" messages — not the ones who shout louder into a feed people are trained to ignore.
+As Seth Godin argued in his landmark book Permission Marketing, the future belongs to marketers who earn the right to deliver "anticipated, personal, and relevant" messages, not the ones who shout louder into a feed people are trained to ignore.

 Godin's Permission Ladder: Turning Strangers Into Buyers